brianwmorgan/movie-theaters-and-reviews-app/README.md

-# We Love Movies | Movie Theaters and Reviews App
+# We Love Movies | Application Server

 We Love Movies is a full-stack application that allows a user to look up movies, theaters, and reviews.
 It also allows an admin to edit content.
 The frontend was designed by Thinkful.
 I designed the backend server with a RESTful architecture to handle all HTTP requests made by the frontend.